bwittmann/NavPy/README.md

 #### Subscribed Topics
 ##### `/scan`
-To receive the LaserScan messages from the hokuyo laser scanner.
+To receive the LaserScan messages from the hokuyo laser scanner which is necessary for detecting local obstacles.
 ##### `/odom`
 To receive the Odometry messages from the odometry system.
 #### Published Topics